 IMPORTANT: Be careful not to press any buttons when you practice attaching V-Go.
+If a button press does occur, see the FAQ's for additional information.

-- B. Remove the Button Cover. - Hold V-Go[®] with one hand and pull the Button Cover with the other hand.
+- B. Remove the Button Cover. - Hold V-Go with one hand and pull the Button Cover with the other hand.
 Pull the Button Cover in a quick, straight direction up and away from V-Go.